Tontonis/TrafficSimulator/README.md

 # TrafficSimulator
 C++ traffic simulator project

-A projec to experiment with modern concurrent C++ based around a agent-based traffic simulator.
+A project to experiment with modern concurrent C++ based around a agent-based traffic simulator.